MennoOerlemans/Practical-Machine-Learning/Assignment_Practical_Machine_learning.md

     ##  [1] B A B A A E D B A A B C B A E E A B B B
     ## Levels: A B C D E

+After entering the outcome in the quiz, all the cases were well predicted.